Skip to main content

 Written by Victor

-By using Zapier with your StoryChief account, you can create custom workflows that trigger when you complete actions.
+By using N8N with your StoryChief account, you can create custom workflows that trigger when you complete actions.

 In this article: